-Sliding patio doors are usually constructed with metal or vinyl frames and are supplied by a window manufacturer.
+Sliding patio doors are usually constructed with metal or vinyl frames and are supplied by a Window Manufacturer.
 Adjustment of the door is required at times to ensure a tight fit, smooth operation, and to avoid damage to the door sill.
-The adjustment rollers at the base of the door can be adjusted by the use of a screw driver.
+The adjustment rollers at the base of the door can often be adjusted by the use of a screw driver.

-- ✓ Ensure all doors close tightly to the door frame - ✓ Replace all worn or damaged weather stripping as required. - ✓ Check for missing or deteriorated caulking annually - ✓ Lubricate hardware as required - ✓ Keep door tracks clean of dirt and debris - ✓ Use care when cleaning the glass - Do not allow snow to accumulate at or around doors - Do not use a dirty cloth to clean glass - Do not use abrasive cleaners or chemicals on the window frames - Do not use a metal scraper on glass.
+- ✓ Ensure all doors close tightly to the door frame - ✓ Replace all worn or damaged weatherstripping as required - ✓ Check for missing or deteriorated caulking annually - ✓ Lubricate hardware as required - ✓ Keep door tracks clean of dirt and debris - ✓ Use care when cleaning the glass - Do not allow snow to accumulate at or around doors - ✗ Do not use a dirty cloth to clean glass - Do not use abrasive cleaners or chemicals on the door frames - ✗ Do not use a metal scraper on glass.